The OnePlus Nord N10 5G is a good phone for a good price. It's just a pity that it struggles to stand out among some

 Weight: 6.7 ounces

-The original Nord had it all — a solid design, better-than-expected specs like a fast-refresh display and 5G connectivity and a £379 price that you wouldn't expect to be attached to such a capable device.
-But the OnePlus Nord's initial release was limited to Europe and India, leaving US customers out in the cold.
+The original Nord, and the OnePlus Nord 2 that followed it, have it all — a solid design, better-than-expected specs like a fast-refresh display and 5G connectivity and a low starting price that you wouldn't expect to be attached to such a capable device.
+But the OnePlus Nord and Nord 2 have been limited to Europe and India, leaving US customers out in the cold.

 The OnePlus Nord N10 5G changes that.
 Like the original Nord, the N10 5G marks OnePlus' return to its roots as a low-cost phone maker, but this time, the trade-off is more pronounced.
 The processor inside the OnePlus Nord N10 5G isn't as powerful as the first OnePlus Nord, it uses different cameras, and there's only one storage option this time around.

 Do these concessions make a difference?
 Can this phone compete with the Google Pixel a-series or the iPhone SE?
 In our OnePlus Nord N10 5G review, we find a phone that may not reach the heights of the original OnePlus Nord but that still delivers a lot of value for a shockingly low price.

 OnePlus Nord N10 5G review: Price and availability